-The fair market values of our vessels are related to prevailing charter charter rates.
+The fair market values of our vessels are related to prevailing charter rates.
 While the fair market value of vessels and the freight charter market have a very close relationship as the charter market moves from trough to peak, the time lag between the effect of charter rates on market values of ships can vary.
 A decrease in the market values of our vessels could limit the amount of funds that we can borrow or trigger certain financial covenants under our current or future credit facilities, and we may incur a loss if we sell vessels following a decline in their market value.
 Furthermore, a decrease in the market value of our vessels could require us to raise additional capital in order to remain compliant with our loan covenants, and could result in the loss of our vessels and adversely affect our earnings and financial condition.

 The ocean-going container shipping industry is both cyclical and volatile in terms of charter hire rates and profitability.
 Containership charter rates peaked in 2005 and generally stayed strong until the middle of 2008, when the effects of the economic crisis began to affect the global container trade.
 Rates fell significantly, declining to below the late 2001 ten-year lows.
-In 2010 containership charter rates improved but remained below long-term averages, but that improvement was not sustainable and charter rates declined again in 2011 and remained low throughout 2012, 2013 and 2014; containership charter rates for Panamax size and larger containerships recovered in late 2014 while charter rates for feeder and handysize vessels like ours remain depressed and only have started recovering in March of 2015.
-The factors affecting the supply and demand for containerships and bulk carriers and supply and demand for products shipped in containers or bulk carriers are outside of our control, and the nature, timing and degree of changes in industry conditions are unpredictable.
+In 2010 containership charter rates improved but remained below long-term averages, but that improvement was not sustainable and charter rates declined again in 2011 and remained low throughout 2012, 2013 and 2014; containership charter rates for Panamax size and larger containerships recovered in late 2014 while charter rates for feeder and handysize vessels like ours remain depressed and only have started recovering in March of 2015 increasing further during the second quarter of 2015.
+Since the end of the third quarter of 2015, the containership rates for ships similar to ours declined further reaching again their low 2013 levels.
+The factors affecting the supply of and demand for containerships and bulk carriers and supply of and demand for products shipped in containers or bulk carriers are outside of our control, and the nature, timing and degree of changes in industry conditions are unpredictable.